UPDATED: 9:30 a.m. ET, Dec. 11, 2022

 There has also been one defensive back who’s won a Heisman.

-USC has produced the most Black Heisman trophy winners with five, all of whom were running backs.
+USC has produced the most Black Heisman trophy winners with six, including Williams, who broke the streak of the Trojans’ running backs who have won.

-Keep reading to find a full list of Black players who took home college football’s highest honor.
+Keep reading to find a full list of Black players who have taken home college football’s highest honor.

 1961: Ernie Davis, Running Back